Rolodophone/nea/report/report.md

 Then, in each frame, the processEntity method is executed for each entity.
 First I retrieve the AIComp and ActionComp of the entity.
 Then, because the actual AI procedures are defined within each entity's AIComp, all AISys does is it executes them.

+The majority of the actual game logic occurs in one of the systems.
+See the System Flowchart section for an overview of the order in which the systems act and how it all fits together.

 ## Launch

 The project consists of three Gradle modules: android, core and lwjgl3.
 The vast majority of the code is platform-agnostic and is located in the core module, which leaves the platform-specific code in the android and lwjgl3 modules.
 There are two entry points for the app: AndroidLauncher and Lwjgl3Launcher, which launch the app on Android and PC respectively.
 The launcher classes both create ComboKing, which is the main class for the game. android and lwjgl3 both depend on core, but core does not depend on android or lwjgl3.
 This means that if I wanted to add support for a third platform (e.g. HTML5), in theory I wouldn't have to edit any of the existing modules.
 All I would have to do is create a new HTML5 module with a HTML5 launcher class.